- Metals (overview)

 - Simulates die casting properties and appearance.

 Ever tried to persuade a foundry to cast a single piece in short order and at a reasonable cost without the promise of a big production order?
-With One-Shot Casting, Armstrong Mold makes this a practical request for even the most complex non-ferrous castings.
+With One-Shot Casting, Armstrong RM makes this a practical request for even the most complex non-ferrous castings.
 So, when you need a truly-functional prototype during product development, consider One-Shot Casting.

 Even though castings are delivered in a one or two weeks, they can include features that are unreasonable for other processes: